 We’ve touched on social conditioning and how it affects our business decisions and identity before.

-Social conditioning affects all areas on life on all levels.
+Social conditioning affects all areas of life on all levels.
 There’s actually evidence that suggests that people grow old and die because of social conditioning.

 Teachers like Deepak Chopra in his book Ageless Body, Timeless Mind, describe a situation in which people are taught to grow old and die.

 It all comes to down how society teaches people to age.
-It’s a learned behaviour.
+It’s a learned behavior.

 As a physical process, aging seems universal and inevitable.